bradj00/better-erc20-watcher/micro-services/README.md

-Every Micro Service is designed in mind to be converted into a Docker Container
+Every Micro Service is designed in mind to be converted into a K8s scalable Docker Container